rahilchopda/HELLO_WORLD/README.md

 # Data Loading

-Data loading in Python and loading top 1000 records in a separate .csv file in SQL
+Performing data loading in Python and exporting the top 1000 records into a distinct .csv file in SQL.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will enable you to obtain and activate a duplicate of the project on your personal computer for the purpose of development and testing.
+Refer to the deployment section for instructions on how to implement the project on a live system.

 ## Prerequisites
-The following are required in order to run this code in Python:
+The following prerequisites are necessary to execute this code in Python:

-Set up Anaconda.
+Install Anaconda.
-Set up Jupiter notebook.
+Configure Jupiter notebook.
-Set up MSQL.
+Configure MySQL.
-Create a new userid and password in MySQL.
+Generate a fresh userid and password in MySQL.

 ## Installing
-We use Jupiter notebook from the Anaconda package to work with Python.
-Post that we will install the required Python libraries to interact with MYSQL database and execute SQL queries.
-Then we will import the necessary libraries including Pandas, which is used to convert tables into dataframe and perform various operations.
-We will also import pymysql, to interact with MYSQL database.
+Jupiter notebook from Anaconda works with Python.
+We will then install Python libraries to communicate with MYSQL and conduct SQL queries.
+Next, we'll import Pandas, which converts tables into dataframes and does other operations.
+To interact with MYSQL, we'll import pymysql.

 ## Running the tests
-First we read the youtube_dataset csv file by creating a dataframe in pandas.
+To start, we made a pandas dataframe and read the youtube_dataset.csv file into it.

-Then we run tests to display the rows and columns, df.head(), get information about the type of dataset, df.info() function.
+Then we use the df.head() function to show the rows and columns and the df.info() function to find out what kind of dataset it is.

-Then iloc is used to choose rows and columns from a DataFrame or Series based on their integer location rather than their labels.

-results_table is used to return the output of the dataframe.
+Then, iloc is used to pick rows and columns from a DataFrame or Series based on where they are in the array instead of what they are named. results_table is used to get the dataframe's return value.

-Then top_1000 and df.iloc are used, and we select rows from position 0 (inclusive) to 1000 (exclusive), which means selecting the first 1000 rows of the total 4000 rows of the DataFrame.
+Then we use top_1000 and df.iloc to choose rows from point 0 (inclusive) to 1000 (exclusive).
+This means we choose the first 1000 rows of the 4000 rows in the DataFrame.

-Lastly the create_engine function is used, to create a database engine, which will establish a connection to the specified MySQL database.
+Lastly, the create_engine method is used to make a database engine that connects to the MySQL database that was given.

 ## Breakdown of end to end steps

-First we read the youtube_dataset csv file by creating a dataframe in pandas.

-Post that we display all the information related to the dataframe, using df.info() function.
+Create a pandas dataframe to read the youtube_dataset.csv file.
+Using df.info(), we display all dataframe information.

-The output of the df.info() function will display the Columns, Column number, the data types (integer, object etc.) and if the Columns have any values; it will also display if any Column has a null value.
-The memory usage of the dataframe is displayed as well.
+The df.info() function displays Columns, Column number, data kinds (integer, object, etc.), and if any Columns have values or null values.
+Also shown is dataframe memory use.

-Then we input a command to display the number of rows and columns, which essentially shows the shape of the dataframe.
+We enter a command to display the dataframe's rows and columns, revealing its shape.

-Df.head() is used to display the top five rows of the dataframe.
+Df.head() displays the top five dataframe rows.

 #### Calculating the distribution of Channel type
-To calculate the distribution of channel type, a function channeltype() is used.
-This function takes ‘data’ as an argument.
-Then iloc method is used to select the first 1000 records from the dataframe.
+Channeltype() calculates channel type distribution.
+This function accepts ‘data’.
+The iloc technique selects the first 1000 dataframe records.

-iloc in Python stands for "integer location" and is a method for selecting data by integer indexing.
-It is frequently used in conjunction with Pandas DataFrames.
-The basic goal of iloc is to allow you to choose rows and columns from a DataFrame or Series based on their integer location rather than their labels.
-The frequency distribution of the 'channeltype' values in the selected subset is calculated by distribution.
-Then it is converted in to percentages also for users to view the counts as well as percentage values.
-This output is displayed with three Columns – Channel Type, Count and Percentage.
+Python's "integer location" technique selects data by integer indexing.
+It often works with Pandas DataFrames.
+Iloc lets you choose rows and columns from a DataFrame or Series by integer location rather than label.
+Distribution calculates the selected subset's 'channeltype' frequency distribution.
+Also, it is converted to percentages so users may see counts and percentages.
+The output has three columns: Channel Type, Count, and Percentage.

-result_table returns the created DataFrame as the output of the function.
-When you call this function with a DataFrame, it will return a summary table showing the distribution of 'channeltype' values, their counts, and percentages within the first 1000 records of the input data.
+Function result_table returns the constructed DataFrame.
+With a DataFrame, this method returns a summary table of 'channeltype' values, counts, and percentages in the first 1000 rows of the incoming data.

 dis displays the values of the top 1000 rows of the dataframe.

-#### Loading top 1000 records into a separate CSV file, and to a database table
+#### Filling a CSV file and database table with the top 1000 records
-By using top_1000 and df.iloc, we selected rows from position 0 (inclusive) to 1000 (exclusive), which means selecting the first 1000 rows of the total 4000 rows of the DataFrame.
+We chose the first 1000 rows of the DataFrame's 4000 rows using top_1000 and df.iloc.

-Then we Save the dataframe to a CSV file.
+Then we save the dataframe as CSV.

-This code is used to take the DataFrame top_1000 and save it to a CSV file named "top_1000_channels.csv" in the current working directory.
-This CSV file can then be used for further analysis, sharing with others, or as input for other programs.
-In the above code When set to False it tells Pandas not to write row names (index) to the CSV file.
-If you omit this parameter or set it to True (which is the default), the row names will be included as the first column in the CSV file.
+This code saves the DataFrame top_1000 to "top_1000_channels.csv" in the current working directory.
+This CSV file can be analyzed, shared, or fed into other programs.
+Pandas does not write row names (index) to the CSV file when set to False.
+If you remove this parameter or set it to True (the default), the CSV file's first column will be row names.

-The shape of the result, as in the number of rows and columns is displayed later.

-#### Connection with MySQL server
+The result's row and column count is shown subsequently.

+####MySQL server connection
-We created a connection URL that specifies the database type, username, password, host and the name of the database.
-We used the create_engine function to create a database engine, which will establish a connection to the specified MySQL database.
-The engine will allow you to interact with the database.
+Our connection URL includes the database type, username, password, host, and name.
+The create_engine function created a database engine to connect to the MySQL database.
+You can use the engine to access the database.

-•	'mysql+pymysql' specifies the database dialect (MySQL) and the Python MySQL database driver (PyMySQL).
+•'mysql+pymysql' specifies MySQL database dialect and Python MySQL driver.
-•	'group10' is the username
-•	'assig***' represents the password
-•	'localho***' is the database host (can be an IP address or a domain name
-•	'assig***' is the name of the database you want to connect with
-•	Then we establish a connection to the database by calling the database con=engine
+•Calling database con=engine connects us to the database.

-Following these steps we are successfully able to load the CSV file in a database created on the MySQL server.
+Following these procedures, we may load the CSV file into a MySQL database.

 ## Deployment
 There was no real-time deployment of this project.
 This project was a test to run a code for school.